We are Presbyterian in structure, which means that we are governed by Elders (Presbyters) elected by the congregation.

 We hold to the Apostles’ Creed, the Nicene Creed, and the Westminster Standards.
 We incorporate all three in our worship service.

-The Westminster Standards include the Westminster Confession of Faith, and the Larger and Shorter Catechisms.
+The Westminster Standards include the Westminster Confession of Faith and the Larger and Shorter Catechisms.
 While they are subordinate to Scripture, we believe they are good, reliable, and accurate summaries of Scripture.
-Adherence to them is not a requirement for membership; it is however required for any leadership or teaching positions within our church.
+Adherence to them is not required for membership; it is, however, required for any leadership or teaching positions within our church.